 What is a Periodontist?

-A Periodontist is a specialized dentist in the supporting structures of teeth including gums and bone..
-He or she has had an additional 2-3 years of training after dental school in the evaluation and treatment of periodontal disease.
-He or She performs both surgical and nonsurgical procedures.
+A Periodontist is a dentist who has specialized in the diagnosis, treatment and prevention of diseases affecting the supporting structures of teeth including gums and bone.
+A Periodontist has extensive training in dental implant treatment planning and surgery.
+He or she has had an additional 2-3 years of training after dental school in the evaluation and treatment of periodontal and peri-implant disease.
+He or she performs both surgical and non-surgical procedures.

 What is Periodontal Disease?